KandelN/gw-predictor/README.md

-# gw-predictor
+# Groundwater prediction using Machine Learning

-Groundwater prediction using ML routines; Project for 'Code for Nepal datacruch hackathon' (Team: Lithosphere)
+This repository contains code written for 'Code for Nepal datacruch hackathon' (Team: Lithosphere).
+This project aims to predict groundwater levels and discharge in kathmandu valley by implementing suitable ML routines.